Aulic Council: More examples of cases settled

-Sixteenth century

-Reichsregiment v.
-Archduchy of Austria

-The case Reichsregiment v.
-Archduchy of Austria was primarily contested over an economic issue, pertaining to the Archduchy of Austria's investment agreements with the Grand Principality of Moscow.
-The Reichsregiment sued the Archduchy of Austria over Austria's failure to comply with Imperial obligations.
-(Note: See a translated English transcript of the case here:)

 Seventeenth century

 Jülich-Cleves-Berg Succession Crisis

 In 1609, a succession crisis in the United Duchies of Jülich-Cleves-Berg fell under the jurisdiction of the Aulic Council.
 The case was not resolved and escalated into the War of the Jülich Succession.

 Erfurt v.
 Mainz

 Between 1648 and 1664, Erfurt's magistrates attempted to secure the city's status as an imperial city.
 However, Erfurt was nominally subject to the Elector of Mainz.
 Two struggles ensued: one between Erfurt and Mainz, and another between the burghers of Erfurt and the magistrates (the burghers were concerned about their privileges).
 The Elector of Mainz in particular sought to use the opportunity to strengthen his control over Erfurt.
 In this period, the Emperor appointed four commissions to deal with the crisis, with the last three commissions all including members of the Aulic Council.
 The appointed Aulic Councilor, Johann Christoph von Schmidburg, was a partisan in favor of Mainz.
 Erfurt was placed under Imperial Ban, and the Elector of Mainz was given the right to enforce the imperial decree.
 In 1664, Erfurt was subdued by Mainz for good.